 In addition to designing and developing products based on our own brands, we seek to fulfill consumer preferences and interests by producing products based on popular entertainment properties developed by other parties and licensed to us.
-The success of entertainment properties released theatrically for which we have a license, such as MARVEL or STAR WARS related products, can significantly affect our revenues and profitability.
+The success of entertainment properties for which we have a license, such as MARVEL or STAR WARS related products, can significantly affect our revenues and profitability.
 If we produce a line of products based on a movie or television series, the success of the movie or series has a critical impact on the level of consumer interest in the associated products we are offering.
 In addition, competition in our industry for access to entertainment properties can lessen our ability to secure, maintain, and renew popular licenses to entertainment products on beneficial terms, if at all, and to attract and retain the talented employees necessary to design, develop and market successful products based on these properties.
 The loss of rights granted pursuant to any of our licensing agreements could harm our business and competitive position.

 The license agreements we enter to obtain these rights usually require us to pay minimum royalty guarantees that may be substantial, and in some cases may be greater than what we are ultimately able to recoup from actual sales, which could result in write-offs of significant amounts which in turn would harm our results of operations.
-At December 28, 2008, we had \$71 million of prepaid royalties, \$44.3 million of which are included in prepaid expenses and other current assets and \$26.7 million of which are included in other assets.
-Under the terms of existing contracts as of December 28, 2008, we may be required to pay future minimum guaranteed royalties and other licensing fees totaling approximately \$57.8 million.
+At December 27, 2009, we had \$120.1 million of prepaid royalties, \$43.1 million of which are included in prepaid expenses and other current assets and \$77.0 million of which are included in other assets.
+Under the terms of existing contracts as of December 27, 2009, we may be required to pay future minimum guaranteed royalties and other licensing fees totaling approximately \$331.5 million.
 Acquiring or renewing licenses may require the payment of minimum guaranteed royalties that we consider to be too high to be profitable, which may result in losing licenses we currently hold when they become available for renewal, or missing business opportunities for new licenses.
 Additionally, as a licensee of entertainment based properties we have no guaranty that a particular property or brand will translate into successful toy or game products.

-We anticipate that the shorter theatrical duration for movie releases will make it increasingly difficult for us to profitably sell licensed products based on entertainment properties and may lead our customers to reduce their demand for these products in order to minimize their inventory risk.
+We anticipate that the shorter theatrical duration for movie releases may make it increasingly difficult for us to profitably sell licensed products based on entertainment properties and may lead our customers to reduce their demand for these products in order to minimize their inventory risk.
 Furthermore, there can be no assurance that a successful brand will continue to be successful or maintain a high level of sales in the future, as new entertainment properties and competitive products are continually being introduced to the market.
 In the event that we are not able to acquire or maintain successful entertainment licenses on advantageous terms, our revenues and profits may be harmed.

 Our business is seasonal and therefore our annual operating results will depend, in large part, on our sales during the relatively brief holiday shopping season.
-This seasonality is exacerbated as retailers become more efficient in their control of inventory levels through quick response inventory management techniques.
+This seasonality is exacerbated by retailers' quick response inventory management techniques.